Q:

 A:

-Why does aniline not occur in the Freedale process reaction?
+Why does aniline not occur in the Freedale process interaction?

 Freedale process reactions generally require a certain steric fit between the reactants.
-The amino group in the aniline molecule is larger, which increases the steric hindrance of the reaction to a certain extent.
-Especially when larger electrophiles are used, the steric effect of the amino group may make the collision between the reactants less effective, thereby further inhibiting the progress of the reaction.
-This also explains why aniline is difficult to participate in the Freedale process reaction.
+And The amino group in the aniline molecule is larger, which increases the steric hindrance of the interaction to a certain extent.
+Especially when larger electrophiles are applied, the steric effect of the amino group might make the collision between the reactants less efficiently, thereby further inhibiting the progress of the interaction.
+This also explains why aniline is difficult to participate in the Freedale process interaction. summary

 The reasons why aniline does not react in the Freedale process mainly include the electron supply effect of the amino group in its chemical structure, the interaction of the catalyst and the steric hindrance factors.
-The aniline molecule has certain characteristics in the electronic structure and reaction mechanism, which makes it difficult to participate in the reaction.
-Understanding these details is essential for reaction design and application of aniline in chemical applications.
+The aniline molecule has certain characteristics in the electronic structure and interaction mechanism, which makes it difficult to participate in the interaction.
+Generally speaking Understanding these details is essential to interaction design and consumption of aniline in chemical applications.

 Cancel submit